-The latest JORC Resource assessment (December 2009) was conducted by independent consultants, SRK Consulting, based upon 9,866 metres of diamond core and open hole drilling.
+The latest Resource assessment was conducted by independent consultants, SRK Consulting, based upon 9,866 metres of diamond core and open hole drilling.
 A total of 94 vertical holes were drilled and down-hole geophysical logging was performed on all drill holes.
+The Resource upgrade was performed within the Nyapa East block only.
+No additional work was conducted within the Nyapa West block.

-The coal tonnage calculations are based on the relative density ("RD") model for the coal seams on an air dried basis ("adb").
+The coal tonnage calculations are based on the relative density (RD) model for the coal seams on an air dried basis (adb).
 A default density of 1.34 g/cc (deposit mean RD (adb)) was used where there was no borehole coverage.
 The Resource was vertically constrained by the modelled base of weathering surface.